Are you someone who struggles to trust in relationships?

 Take care of your inner child because mistrust is the protection your inner child employs to not get hurt again.
 Your inner child doesn’t trust you and won’t let you trust others because you were not there for him/her during times of pain or suffering in the past.

 Trust is an important ingredient when it comes to being in love.
-It is the foundation to which everything is built upon.
+It is the foundation on which everything is built.
 It is a different experience to look outside yourself for reasons to trust than it is to look within and know that no matter what happens to you, you can trust yourself to be there for you when times are hard.

-Trusting Other and Self in harmony is how we develop a beautiful trust that will allow you to feel safe with your partner, but even more important, safe with yourself.
+Trusting others and ourselves in harmony is how we develop a beautiful trust that will allow us to feel safe with our partner and, even more importantly, safe with ourselves.

-One cannot exist without the other because in isolation we are either trusting blindly and abandoning ourselves, or trusting ourselves and not giving our partner trust.
-This lack of trust for your partner can be a big part in what leads to mistrust because when someone doesn’t trust us it makes us question their trust as well, and it becomes cyclical.
+One cannot exist without the other because, in isolation, we are either trusting blindly and abandoning ourselves or trusting ourselves and not giving our partner trust.
+This lack of trust for your partner can be a big part of what leads to mistrust because when someone doesn’t trust us, it makes us question their trust as well, and it becomes cyclical.
 This is why reciprocity is so crucial to building a loving and fulfilling relationship founded in trust.